edwinbischoff/edwinbischoff.github.io/docs/research.markdown

 </html>

 ### Contact Information
-If you have any research opportunities or would like collaborate please reach out to me via [email](mailto:th789984@ucf.edu).
+If you have any research opportunities or would like collaborate please reach out to me via my [academic email](mailto:th789984@ucf.edu).